nashalysf/holbertonschool-shell/permissions/README.md

 - chown [username] [file] - change file owner
 - touch [filename] - create a new empty file
 - chmod u+x [filename] - change execute permission of file
+- chmod 754 [filename] - permission to owner and group owner rwxr and other users to r